 Treasury Wine Estates (ASX:TWE): China’s 200% wine tariffs have been consigned to history, so is it now back to business as usual?

-Last Thursday, just before we all went on Easter holidays, Treasury Wine Estates (ASX:TWE) investors had the day they had long been waiting for.
-China’s 200% tariffs on Australian wine imports were scrapped after 3 and a half years.
-So is it now back to business as usual for one of Australia’s top wineries, and only listed wine stock?
+Poor Treasury Wine Estates (ASX:TWE) investors!
+After 3 and a half years of China’s 200% tariffs on Australian wine imports, they were scrapped in March 2024.
+It was about this time we last wrote about the company and we posed the question: So is it now back to business as usual for one of Australia’s top wineries, and only listed wine stock (since DW8 bit the dust)?

 Who is Treasury Wine Estates?